pmelgren/BaseballDatabase/README.md

 source.
 In this tutorial we'll be using a schema called "rs" but you can call yours whatever you want.
 You can also put the "rs" schema right into the default "postgres" database instead of creating a separate database for baseball.
-* To create a new database, look in the panel on the left under Servers > Postgres 11 > Databases (1) and right click on Databases(1).
-Select Create > Database... and create a new database called Baseball.
+* To create a new database, look in the panel on the left under _Servers_ > _Postgres 11_ > _Databases (1)_
+and right click on _Databases(1)_.
+Select _Create_ > _Database..._ and create a
+new database called Baseball.
-* With the new database created, expand it from the panel on the right and right click on schemas then select Create > Schema... to create a new schema called "rs".
+* With the new database created, expand it from the panel on the right and right click on schemas then select _Create_ > _Schema..._ to create a new schema called "rs".
-*Once you have this structure set up, you can run the create table and bulk insert scripts found in this repository.
-Make sure that the Baseball database is highlighted in the panel on the left then click on the icon that looks like a lightening bolt next to where it says "Browser".
+* Once you have this structure set up, you can run the create table and bulk insert scripts found in this repository.
+Make sure that the _Baseball_ database is highlighted in the panel on the left then click on the icon that looks like a lightening bolt next to where it says _Browser_.
 This opens your editor.
-* From the editor, click the open icon to open your files from this repository, open the file create_table.sql and hit F5 to run this file.
+* From the editor, click the open icon to open your files from this repository, open the file `create_table.sql` and hit F5 to run this file.
-* Finally open the file bulk_inserts.csv and run that file as well.
+* Finally open the file `bulk_inserts.csv` and run that file as well.
 This script does the heavy lifting to bring the data in from the csv's created in the previous sections.
-* You can optionally use the create_look_tables.sql script to create lookup tables that are used to clarify the meaning of a few of the columns (such as event code).
+* You can optionally use the `create_look_tables.sql` script to create lookup tables that are used to clarify the meaning of a few of the columns (such as event code).

 ### That's It!